Mining in Mauritania

 Mauritania's mineral sector was dominated by iron ore mining and beneficiation.
 Other mineral commodities produced in the country included cement, copper, gold, gypsum, petroleum, salt, and steel.
-The Ministère des Mines et de l’Industrie was the Government agency responsible for enacting the Mining Code and for the coordination of all activities in the mining sector.
-The Direction des Mines et de la Géologie was the entity responsible for promoting the mineral sector and for providing geologic and mining information to potential investors; the Direction des Hydrocarbures was in charge of the development of the petroleum sector; and the Office Mauritanien des Recherches Géologiques was the Government entity responsible for evaluating areas of mineral potential for exploration.
-Société Nationale Industrielle et Minière (SNIM) was responsible for iron ore production and benefciation.
+The 'Ministère des Mines et de l’Industrie' was the Government agency responsible for enacting the Mining Code and for the coordination of all activities in the mining sector.
+The 'Direction des Mines et de la Géologie' was the entity responsible for promoting the mineral sector and for providing geologic and mining information to potential investors; the 'Direction des Hydrocarbures' was in charge of the development of the petroleum sector; and the 'Office Mauritanien des Recherches Géologiques' was the Government entity responsible for evaluating areas of mineral potential for exploration.
+The 'Société Nationale Industrielle et Minière (SNIM)' was responsible for iron ore production and benefciation.

 In 2007, the total value of exports from Mauritania was estimated to be about $1.5 billion.
 Excluding fish exports, which amounted to $254 million, all the main export categories were either mining or hydrocarbon products.
 Iron ore exports, which were valued at $575 million, represented about 38% of the country’s total exports; crude oil exports were valued at $339 million and accounted for 23%; copper exports were valued at $184 million and accounted for about 13%; and gold exports were valued at $59 million and accounted for 4% of total exports.